methods2022/team05/README.md

   * The `EDA.jl` helps us to know the relationships between features and target variables.
 Also we can use *correlation matrix* to learn the dependency between differnt features.

 * Feature Selection:
+  * The data_analysis.jl allows us to know the percentage of missing features for each of the different features per patient.

 * Bi-classication models:
   * We firstly try to use all features for bi-classification task, the results can be seen as a baseline.
 The codes are in `bi_all_ftrs.jl`.
   * After the *feature selection* step, we utilize the top 15 important features to do the bi-classification task.
 The codes are in `bi_top15_ftrs.jl`.
+  * For the fulluu connected nueral network model, you can run `python neural_net_models.py` for the bi classification results which will be the first result.

 * Multi-classification models:
+  * For the neural network multi-classification model, we can run `python neural_net_models.py` which will contain the b-classification and multi-class results.

 * Supplementary codes:
   * For interests, we try to pay more attention to *miscarriage*, as the complication appears more often than other complications.
 The corresponding codes are in `miscarriage_results.py`